Facts Aren't Enough: The Psychology Of False Beliefs

 "It is so, so easy to Google 'What if this happens' and find something that's probably not true," Maranda says.
 "Don't do that."

-This week on Hidden Brain, we look at how we rely on people we trust to shape our beliefs, and why emotion can be more powerful than facts.
+This week on Hidden Brain, we look at how we rely on the people we trust to shape our beliefs, and why facts aren't always enough to change our minds.

 Hidden Brain is hosted by Shankar Vedantam and produced by Parth Shah, Jennifer Schmidt, Rhaina Cohen, Thomas Lu and Laura Kwerel.
 Our supervising producer is Tara Boyle.
 You can also follow us on Twitter @hiddenbrain.